-I told my family (I think they thought I was having a mid-life crisis) my young son was impressed but asked me what will happen if the axe hits someone (thanks for the vote of confidence son!)
+I told my family (I think they thought I was having a mid-life crisis) and my young son was impressed but asked me what will happen if the axe hits someone (thanks for the vote of confidence son!).

-I arrived at Hatchett Harry’s, not really knowing anyone.
-I was soon greeted with friendly introductions and handshakes and felt immediately at ease.
+I arrived at Hatchet Harry’s, not really knowing anyone.
+I was soon greeted with friendly introductions and handshakes so felt immediately at ease.
 There were 14 of us, some new, like me, and others who had been with Carpeway from the start.
 We had a bit of time to get to know each other, then the games began.

 We were divided into two large groups, each with an instructor who explained how to handle and throw the axe.

 Two at a time we were ushered into a large cage with 2 target boards at one end.
 We got lots of attempts to try regular axe throwing, tomahawk throwing, underarm and two at a time!
 It was definitely harder than it looked but some of the group did amazingly well (I think they may have been secretly practising in their back gardens).